 Anyone who was sexually abused or assaulted by a correctional officer or other staff member at Chowchilla Women’s Prison can file a civil lawsuit and get financial compensation.
 Chowchilla was under the operational control and authority of the California Department of Corrections and Rehabilitation (CDCR).
 CDCR has a legal duty and can be held liable for the actions of its staff and employees in certain contexts.

-In cases involving sexual abuse of inmates at Chowchilla, there is a growing body of evidence establishing that CDCR and its administrators at the prison were negligent in a number of ways.
-CDCR was negligent in failing to property screen, train, monitor, and supervise correctional officers at Chowchilla, to ensure that they were not abusing inmates.
-CDCR was also negligent in how it handled complaints of misconduct or abuse by correctional officers.
+In cases involving sexual abuse of inmates at Chowchilla, there is a growing body of evidence establishing that the CDCR and its administrators at the prison were negligent in a number of ways.
+CDCR was negligent in failing to properly screen, train, monitor, and supervise correctional officers at Chowchilla, to ensure that they were not abusing inmates.
+CDCR was also negligent in handling complaints of misconduct or abuse by correctional officers.
 CDCR and officials at Chowchilla routinely disregarded, ignored, or in some cases even suppressed reports of correctional officers abusing inmates.

 Deadline for Filing Chowchilla Sex Abuse Lawsuits

-In California, all personal injury claims are subject to a statute of limitations, which is the legal deadline for filing a lawsuit against a negligent party to seek compensation for physical or mental injuries.
+In California, all personal injury claims are subject to a statute of limitations.
+This is the legal deadline for filing a lawsuit against a negligent party to seek compensation for physical or mental injuries.
 The time limit varies depending on the type of case, typically ranging from 1 to 3 years.
 However, when it comes to sexual abuse cases, the laws are more complex.

 For survivors who were minors (under 18) at the time of the last incident, California law allows them to file a civil lawsuit until their 40th birthday or within 5 years of discovering the abuse, whichever is later.